-Celestron’s C8 is the oldest telescope that is still in mass production, oldest Celestron’s telescope still in production, the second-oldest telescope still in production overall (after the Questar) and arguably one of if not the most popular amateur telescopes sold of all time.
+Celestron’s C8 is the oldest telescope that is still in mass production, the oldest Celestron’s telescope still in production, the second-oldest telescope still in production overall (after the Questar), and arguably one of if not the most popular amateur telescopes sold of all time.
 That’s already a pretty impressive resume, isn’t it?
 The C8 can be used for visual astronomy and astrophotography of all types and is compatible with an impressive array of accessories.

 A Brief History of the C8

 Celestron’s founder Tom Johnson invented a way to mass-produce Schmidt corrector plates and Schmidt-Cassegrain telescopes around 1963, with Celestron marketing its debut C22, a 22” Schmidt-Cassegrain designed for observatory use, soon after in early 1964.
 16”, 12”, 10”, 8”, 6”, and 4” models soon followed with the 10” C10 being the most popular with a few hundred made total, and overall maybe a thousand of these early blue-and-white scopes were manufactured in total from 1964 to 1972, when they were discontinued.

 The original, blue-and-white C8, sold at f/12 and f/17 focal ratios, was the second-least popular telescope in Celestron’s lineup, only behind the C12, simply because for not much more money you could upgrade to a C10 and both were extremely expensive in the first place.